Minor Salivary Gland Cancer

 Oncocytoma

 Oncocytoma is a benign tumor that mostly originates from the parotid gland.
 However, sometimes oncocytoma can also develop from minor salivary glands.
-This tumor originates from a type of salivary gland cell called oncocyte.
+This tumor originates from a type of salivary gland cell called an oncocyte.

 Other benign tumors